GeographicaGS/Docker-Python_Development/README.md

 # Tags

-The only tag available is __2.7.11__, which refers to the Python version of the Python base image being use.
-Please refer to the Dockerhub official Python base images for [reference](https://hub.docker.com/_/python/).
+The only tag available is __2.7.11__, which refers to the Python version being used.